 - Check the Cornette Library Author/Title/Subject Search of the catalog for the title -- use the "Journal Title Keyword" search for important words in the title.
 Use the "Journal Title Starts With" if you know the EXACT title -- don't use A, An or The at the beginning.

-- Check our alphabetical list of journals available online (also in the "Quick Links" dropdown menu).
+- Search our list of Journal Titles A-Z (also in the "Selected Library Links" dropdown menu).

 - If journal is not in either location, and you have a citation for a specific article in a specific issue, request it through Interlibrary Loan.
 Allow up to 2 weeks for material to arrive.